 |Thomas Dedrick, Assistant Chief Probation Officer||(513) 398-7901 ext 119|

 Probation and costs

-(A) Any person receiving a sentence including probation must pay $150.00 to the probation department of the Court.
+(A) Any person receiving a sentence including probation must pay $300 for a six (6) month term and $600 per year (up to 5 years) to the probation department of the Court.
 Those probationers that are given probation must report as directed by the probation officers.
-After the first (90) ninety days of reporting, each probationer will continue to report as directed, but will be assessed a monthly fee.
-Any probationer that has completed all of his/her assigned programs and has attained all the reform goals set by the probation officers can, at the exclusive discretion of the Chief of Probation of the Court be set as an other than reporting probation for the remaining term of their probation.
-Any random or required drug screen/urine test will be charged $15.00 per test.
+Any probationer that has completed all of his/her assigned programs and has attained all the reform goals set by the probation officers can, at the exclusive discretion of the Chief of Probation of the Court be set as an “other than reporting” probation for the remaining term of their probation.
+However, may be changed back to reporting if a violation occurs.
+Any random or required drug screen/urine test will be charged accordingly.

 (B) The court shall adopt the house arrest program with costs to the defendant only.

 (C) Unless otherwise modified in a given case, an offender placed on probation under section ORC §2951.02 must obey the standards of his probation set forth by the Court.

 (D) The forms used, the time and number of appointments, the nature and times of random drug/alcohol test lie strictly and wholly with the Chief of Probation within the limits of the Ohio Revised Code.